 - FLEX – Fluorescence Explorer

-The Agency aims to achieve a clear appreciation of the science community’s views on what mission concepts will give the highest scientific return related to challenges the solution of which will help to best respond to issues facing society (Earth Observation Science Strategy for ESA: A New Era for Scientific Advances and Societal Benefits, ESA SP-1329/1 and ESA’s Living Planet Programme: Scientific Achievements and Future Challenges – Scientific Context of the Earth Observation Science Strategy for ESA, ESA SP-1329/2, European Space Agency, Noordwijk, the Netherlands, 2015).
+The Agency aims to achieve a clear appreciation of the science community’s views on what mission concepts will give the highest scientific return and best response and solution to scientific challenges and issues facing society (Earth Observation Science Strategy for ESA: A New Era for Scientific Advances and Societal Benefits, ESA SP-1329/1 and ESA’s Living Planet Programme: Scientific Achievements and Future Challenges – Scientific Context of the Earth Observation Science Strategy for ESA, ESA SP-1329/2, European Space Agency, Noordwijk, the Netherlands, 2015).